2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in the Southeast Region

 Full Health & Medical Administrative Services at Liberty University Report

-East Carolina University landed the #12 spot in the 2023 rankings for the most popular bachelor’s degree health and medical administrative services programs.
-Located in the small city of Greenville, ECU is a public school with a fairly large student population.
+East Carolina University did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
+It came in at #12 on the list.
+Located in the small city of Greenville, ECU is a public school with a very large student population.

 Women make up 85% of the health and medical administrative services majors at the school.